-You may also pay in-person at our office.
-We accept cash, checks, MasterCard, Visa, American Express, or Discover.
+In Person: We accept cash, checks, MasterCard, Visa, American Express, or Discover.

-If you are delinquent in your payment to TMS, the University will consider your Student Bill unsatisfied.
+The fall/spring term budgeted amount is credited to the student's FSU account.
+If you are delinquent in your payment to TMS, the University will consider your Student eBill unsatisfied.

 General Notice Regarding All Payments